ChewyJetpack/chewyjetpack.github.io/content/work/case-studies/three-vs-tinder.md

 results: >-
   The campaign achieved strong engagement across millions of users:

-  **76% of page visitors** engaged with the interactive game
+  - **76% of page visitors** engaged with the interactive game

-  **54% overall conversion rate** to competition entry
+  - **54% overall conversion rate** to competition entry

-  **High social sharing** due to the memorable concept
+  - **High social sharing** due to the memorable concept

-  The success came from aligning the user experience directly with both brands' core values—Tinder's swipe mechanic and Three's "phones make life better" message.
+  The success came from aligning the user experience directly with both brands' core values - Tinder's swipe mechanic and Three's "phones make life better" message.
 wrap-up: >-
   This was an effective example of brand collaboration where the interaction design made the partnership feel natural rather than forced.
 When user experience flows logically from the concept, business metrics follow.